 Wait, how could that be?!
 The 2018 automatic transmission Fiesta actually gets BETTER fuel efficiency than the manual transmission version!

 Don’t be surprised.
 This is the state of automotive transmissions today.
 Automatic models are usually as efficient as manuals these days, across the board.
 In my most fuel efficient cars post, I only put the automatic model mpg’s, because I found that at most the manual versions only had 1 mpg better.
 And in some cases, like the Fiesta, fuel efficiency was worse.
 And that’s considering the driver actually knows how to freaking drive a manual (hasn’t been the case with 75% of the drivers I’ve had the “privilege” of being a passenger with).

-Fuel efficiency is no longer a reason to buy a manual transmission vehicle in 2011.
+Fuel efficiency is no longer a reason to buy a manual transmission vehicle in the modern era.